Buy

 Other insurance considerations also crop up when living in a brownstone.
 For example, if there’s a fire or heavy winds, most policies will not cover the costs of restoring a brownstone to its original construction—meaning they won’t replace crown moldings or mahogany wood, Schneider says.

-The policies that do cover extensive repairs are considerably more costly; be prepared to spend as much as 40 percent more than what you would on a standard insurance policy.
+The policies that do cover extensive repairs are considerably more costly; be prepared to spend at least 50 percent more than what you would on a standard insurance policy.

 “With more erratic weather and an aging infrastructure, meaning older dwellings with old pipes, insurance companies are very sensitive to water issues,” he adds.
 Many companies will require you to have water-flow cut-off switches on higher-value or renovated brownstones to limit water damage after a broken or frozen pipe incident.
 They may also want sump pumps with back ups.